eeshwar1/Temporal/README.md

 * Users can select one of 3 themes for the clock and calendar
     * Night - a dark theme
     * Daylight - a light theme
-    * Rainy - a theme with subtle colors denoting a rainy day (except for the purle :) )
+    * Rainy - a theme with subtle colors denoting a rainy day (except for the purple :) )